-If the heads are to be fitted with an elastic joint, the material for the joint is first shot-peened and once formed geometrically, it is given a coat of primer and is fitted onto the pipe.
-Then it is coated with 200 micron of epoxy resin to guarantee its durability against any aggressive agent.
+If the heads are to be fitted with an elastic joint, the material for the joint is first shot-peened and once formed geometrically, it is given a coat of primer protection and is fitted onto the pipe.
+Then it is coated with epoxy alimentary resin to guarantee its durability against any aggressive agent.

 Radially compressed cores

 Once the absolute tightness of the steel cylinder has been tested, it is stood vertically on a machined baseplate that forms the female nozzle.